 Dissertation Title: “The New Deal to the New Majority: How SDS Failed to Realign the Largest Political Coalition in the 20th Century”

-Dr. Michael Hale is an English instructor at Santa Rosa Junior College, where he is the coordinator of the Umoja Learning Community, faculty adviser to the Black Student Union, and faculty mentor to MEChA.
+Dr. Michael Hale is a professor of English at Santa Rosa Junior College, where he is the co-coordinator of the Umoja Learning Community, faculty adviser to the Black Student Union, and faculty mentor to M.E.Ch.A.
 He is a long-time social justice activist with an interest in racial justice, immigrant rights, and organized labor.
 Originally from Los Angeles, he studied American literature along with Chicano/a Studies and Central American Studies at Cal State Northridge and UCLA.
-At Cal State Northridge, he was involved in MEChA and CAUSA and he was the director of political education for the Associated Student Government.
+At Cal State Northridge, he was involved in MEChA and CAUSA, and he was the director of political education for the Associated Student Government.
 He moved to Ohio to finish his Ph.D. in American Culture Studies.
+While in Ohio, he was the Director of Communications for the Farm Labor Organizing Committee (AFL-CIO) and a neighborhood team leader for Organizing for America.
 His dissertation focused on post-WWII social movements in the United States.
 Michael received tenure at SRJC in Spring of 2017.

 “You think your pain and your heartbreak are unprecedented in the history of the world, but then you read.
 It was books that taught me that the things that tormented me most were the very things that connected me with all the people who were alive, or who had ever been alive.”-James Baldwin

 . . .
 Creo que el mundo es bello,

 que la poesía es como el pan, de todos.

 Y que mis venas no terminan en mí

 el paisaje y el pan,

 - Between the World and Me: Faculty Panel Discussion (April 2017)